SimplyVanilla/ansible-role-mcs/README.md

 Ansible role that installs [PaperMC](https://papermc.io/) (a Minecraft Server Java fork) on Debian-like systems.

-This role will not force any restarts, as it is better for this to be controlled outside Ansible (for example through daily-restart cronjob).

 Plugin installation as well as server configuration is currently out-of-scope.

 ## Installation